BhadauriaDevansh/Library-Management-System/README.md

 - **Books**
   - `GET /library/books`: Retrieve all books
   - `GET /library/books/{id}`: Retrieve a book by ID
+  - `GET /library/books/available`: Retrieve only the books that are available for loan and have not been issued to any member.
   - `POST /library/books`: Add a new book
   - `PUT /library/books/{id}`: Update a book by ID
-  - `DELETE /library/books/{id}`: Delete a book by ID
+  - `DELETE /library/books/{bookId}`: Delete a book by ID

 - **Members**
   - `GET /library/members`: Retrieve all members
   - `GET /library/members/{id}`: Retrieve a member by ID
+  - `GET /library/members/ids`: Retrieve all members ID use for loan implementation
+  - `POST /library/members/login`: Authenticate registered users by verifying credentials with security encryption.
   - `POST /library/members`: Add a new member
   - `PUT /library/members/{id}`: Update a member by ID
-  - `DELETE /library/members/{id}`: Delete a member by ID
+  - `DELETE /library/members/{memberId}`: Delete a member by ID

 - **Loans**
   - `GET /library/loans`: Retrieve all loans
   - `GET /library/loans/{id}`: Retrieve a loan by ID
   - `POST /library/loans`: Add a new loan
   - `PUT /library/loans/{id}`: Update a loan by ID
-  - `DELETE /library/loans/{id}`: Delete a loan by ID
+  - `DELETE /library/loans/{loanId}`: Delete a loan by ID

 ## Contact

-For any issues or questions, please open an issue in the repository or contact [Your Name] at [Your Email].
+For any issues or questions, please open an issue in the repository or contact **Devansh Bhadauria** at devanshbhadauria4070@gmail.com